geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 3. In the menu that appears, right-click on **Windows PowerShell** and select **Run as administrator** in the drop-down menu.

-4. At the command prompt, you should run the following command to create a new Zone in DNS (remember to change XXYYZZa to the unique UPN name provided by your lab hosting provider, and replace xxxCustomDomainxxx.xxx with your lab hosting provider's domain name): <br/>
+4. At the command prompt, you should run the following command to create a new Zone in DNS (remember to replace XXYYZZa with the unique UPN name assigned to your tenant by your lab hosting provider, and replace xxxCustomDomainxxx.xxx with your lab hosting provider's custom domain name): <br/>

     ‎**dnscmd /zoneadd XXYYZZa.xxxCustomDomainxxx.xxx /DsPrimary**